hanna-xu/GCF/README.md

-# GCF
+# GCF-tensorflow
-This is the code of the following paper:
+This is the code of the following paper for multi-focus image fusion:
 ```
 @article{xu2020deep,
   title={A Deep Model for Multi-Focus Image Fusion Based on Gradients and Connected Regions},